imacrayon/imacrayon.com/source/_posts/dotfiles.md

 ## New Year, New Computer

-I started off this new year with a new job and a fresh MacBook Pro.
+I started off this year with a new job and a fresh MacBook Pro.
 My previous MacBook had been around for a while and was gathering cruft; I decided this year I wanted a digital fresh start, and thus began my quest to organize my dotfiles.

 ## What Are Dotfiles?